-On June 2, 2014, the Company entered into a \$60.0 million facility agreement (the "Deerfield Facility Agreement") with Deerfield Private Design Fund III, LP ("Deerfield").
-The first payment to the Company under the terms of the Deerfield Facility Agreement consisted of a term loan of \$15.0 million (the "Term Notes") and a senior secured loan of \$10.0 million (the "Deerfield").
+On June 2, 2014, the Company entered into a \$60 million facility agreement (the "Deerfield Facility Agreement") with Deerfield Private Design Fund III, LP ("Deerfield").
+The first payment to the Company under the terms of the Deerfield Facility Agreement consisted of a term loan of \$15 million (the "Term Notes") and a senior secured loan of \$10 million (the "Deerfield Convertible Notes").
+Deerfield is no longer obligated to provide the Company any additional disbursements under the Deerfield Facility Agreement.

-Convertible Notes").
 All loans issued under the Deerfield Facility Agreement bear interest at 9.75% per annum.
 Deerfield may convert any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Convertible Notes into shares of the Company's common stock at an initial conversion price of \$5.85 per share.

-The Company also issued to Deerfield a warrant to purchase 14,423,076 shares of Series D redeemable convertible preferred stock ("Series D preferred stock") at an exercise price of \$0.78 per share, which is exercisable until June 2, 2024 (the "Deerfield Warrant").
+The Company also issued to Deerfield a warrant to purchase 14,423,076 shares of Series D redeemable convertible preferred stock ("Series D Preferred") at an exercise price of \$0.78 per share, which is exercisable until June 2, 2024 (the "Deerfield Warrant").
 Upon completion of the IPO, the Deerfield Warrant automatically converted into a warrant to purchase 1,923,077 shares of the Company's common stock at an exercise price of \$5.85 per share.
-In the event that a Major Transaction occurs, as defined below, Deerfield may require the Company redeem the Deerfield Warrant for a cash amount equal to the Black-Scholes value of the portion of the Deerfield Warrant to be redeemed (the "Put Option").
-A Major Transaction is (i) a consolidation, merger, exchange of shares, recapitalization, reorganization, business combination or other similar event; (ii) the sale or transfer in one transaction or a series of related transactions of all or substantially all of the assets of the Company; (iii) a third-party purchase, tender or exchange offer made to the holders of outstanding shares, such that following such purchase, tender or exchange of control has occurred; (iv) the liquidation, bankruptcy, insolvency, dissolution or winding-up affecting the Company; (v) the shares of the Company's common stock cease to be listed on any eligible market; and (vi) at any time, the shares of the Company's common stock cease to be registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This warrant qualifies as a participating security under ASC Topic 260, Earnings per Share, and is treated as such in the earnings per share calculation (Note I).
+In the event that a Major Transaction occurs, as defined below, Deerfield may require the Company to redeem the Deerfield Warrant for a cash amount equal to the Black-Scholes value of the portion of the Deerfield Warrant to be redeemed (the "Put Option").
+A Major Transaction is (i) a consolidation, merger, exchange of shares, recapitalization, reorganization, business combination or other similar event; (ii) the sale or transfer in one transaction or a series of related transactions of all or substantially all of the assets of the Company; (iii) a third-party purchase, tender or exchange offer made to the holders of outstanding shares, such that following such purchase, tender or exchange offer a change of control has occurred; (iv) the liquidation, bankruptcy, insolvency, dissolution or winding-up affecting the Company; (v) the shares of the Company's common stock cease to be listed on any eligible market; and (vi) at any time, the shares of the Company's common stock cease to be registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-In addition, the Company issued to Deerfield 1,923,077 shares of Series D preferred stock as consideration for the loans provided to the Company under the Deerfield Facility Agreement.
+In addition, the Company issued to Deerfield 1,923,077 shares of Series D Preferred as consideration for the loans provided to the Company under the Deerfield Facility Agreement.
 Upon completion of the IPO, these shares automatically reclassified into 256,410 shares of the Company's common stock.
-The Company recorded the fair value of the shares of Series D preferred stock of \$1.5 million, to debt issuance costs on the date of issuance.
-The Company recorded the fair value of the Deerfield Warrant of \$7.6 million and the fair value of the embedded Put Option of \$0.2 million to debt discount on the date of issuance.
+The Company recorded the fair value of the shares of Series D Preferred of \$1.5 million, to debt issuance costs on the date of issuance.
+The Company recorded the fair value of the embedded Put Option to debt discount on the date of issuance.
 The debt issuance costs and debt discount are amortized over the term of the related debt and the expense is recorded as interest expense in the statements of operations.